IbrahimAli-git/NSD/README.md

 4. Then run the server and input the chosen port number.
 5. Then run the client and input the chosen host and port number.
 6. To run multiple instances of the client, go to configurations and make sure allow multiple instances is selected.
 Then simply run the class again.
-7. To run multiple instances of the server, for multiple chat channels, make sure allow multiple instances is selected.
-Then simply run the class again.

 References:
 1. https://shuspace.shu.ac.uk/ultra/courses/_339673_1/cl/outline